Research Journal

 Abstract

-A total of 185 parents of students studying at the Dyslexia Association of Singapore (das) were given online questionnaires, asking them about their children’s prior experiences with bullying and what they felt could be done to eliminate it.
-For qualitative data, we first devised common responses that parents had for each question and then recorded the frequency of those responses.
-Afterwards, we tabulated and analysed quantitative and qualitative data and charted all data for easier representation.
+A total of 185 parents of students studying at the Dyslexia Association of Singapore (DAS) were given online questionnaires, asking them about their children’s prior experiences with bullying and what they felt could be done to eliminate it.
+For qualitative data, we first devised common responses that parents had for each question, then recorded the frequency of those responses.
+Afterward, we tabulated and analysed quantitative and qualitative data and charted all data for easier representation.

 The data was examined in relation to gender and age.
 The findings indicate that students are most affected by verbal, indirect, and peer victimization, and the majority of the bullying lasted for years.
 Findings from this study also advocate that raising awareness and training for parents and schools would help prevent bullying among SEN students.
 Moreover, our data show that support from parents and schools was the most critical factor in helping to reduce bullying rates.
 Lastly, it was found that males experienced higher rates of bullying than females for all types of bullying.